reach-sh/reach-lang/docs/src/tut/mkt/index.md

 * Line 63 executes the `showResult` `{!rsh} function` on both `{!rsh} Participants`.

-In the terminal, type `./reach run` and hit `Enter`.
+In the terminal, execute `{!cmd} ./reach run`.
-An output similar to the ones below should be displayed:
+An output similar to what's printed below should display.

 ```
 Welcome to the Market